These are the best places to travel this summer

 One of France’s most stirring natural wonders is the Gorges du Verdon, where limestone cliffs razor above the startlingly turquoise Verdon River as it carves its way through the plateau to the Alps.
 In the shadows and hush of early morning, the canyon is utterly peaceful, enclosed by walls of rock reaching up to 700m (2297ft).
 Yet listen carefully, and you may hear the screech of a golden eagle wheeling overhead.

-As the hike is point-to-point, you’ll need to think about transport.
+Planning tip: As the hike is point-to-point, you’ll need to think about transport.
 The best option is to start your walk at Chalet de la Maline in La Palud-sur-Verdon and end at Point Sublime, where you can take a shuttle bus back to the trailhead.
-The gorge gets as hot as an oven in summer, so get a nice early start and bring plenty of sunscreen and water.
+The gorge gets as hot as an oven in summer, so get a nice early start and bring plenty of sunscreen, snacks, water and a head torch for the tunnel.